RuiChen-stack/MGScoliosis/README.md

 <img src="figures/model(b).png" style="zoom:45%;" />

 ### Datasets
-Data prepare: The dataset should follow the ImageNet folder structure.Each image should be named like 'MT-18-35.jpg', where 18 represents the Cobb angle size.
+Data prepare: The dataset should follow the ImageNet folder structure.
+Each image should be named like 'MT-18-35.jpg', where 18 represents the Cobb angle size.

 ```
 │dataset/